mike99mac/minimy-mike99mac/README.md

 ## The build

 The environment used to develop the code and write this document is a RasPi 4B with 4 GB of memory, running Ubuntu Desktop 22-04 inside a *boombox*.
-However, this code and these steps should be portable to any hardware that can run Linux, and probably just about any distro, in any type of *enclosure* you fancy.
-But if you try it on different hardware, or a different distro, expect the unexpected :))
+However, this code and these steps should be relatively portable to any hardware that can run any Linux.

 The overall steps to build a *Smart Boombox* are: